Can Topical Hydrocortisone Help with Acne?

 In a medical sense, acne lesions are wounds.
 Most acne lesions are closed wounds, but a popped or picked pimple becomes an open wound.
 Either way, the healing of acne lesions is a type of wound healing.

 Doctors avoid applying steroids to open wounds.
 The theory is that steroids prevent new skin cells from growing, which is a problem because new cells are needed to close the wound and repair the damage.
-Not only that, doctors worry that applying steroids like hydrocortisone to an open wound will result in the body absorbing too much of the drug.
-If the drug ends up in the blood, it will circulate throughout the body, causing side effects in multiple organs (so-called systemic side effects).7
+In addition, research suggests that hydrocortisone slows down the formation of new collagen, which is an important component of rebuilding the skin at the wound site.7 Not only that, doctors worry that applying steroids like hydrocortisone to an open wound will result in the body absorbing too much of the drug.
+If the drug ends up in the blood, it will circulate throughout the body, causing side effects in multiple organs (so-called systemic side effects).8

 In other words, the medical community believes that hydrocortisone slows down the healing of wounds, including acne lesions.
 Doctors also consider it a bad idea to apply hydrocortisone to breaks in the skin because of the risk of whole-body side effects.